Headshot Tutorial & Tips: How To Prepare, What To Wear, How To Pose, Smile For A Headshot LinkedIn Profiles, Websites, How To Squint, Examples & Ideas

 How Often Should You Update Your Headshot

-Your headshot should reflect what you would like like if someone met you in person.
+Your headshot should reflect what you would like if someone met you in person.
 It should also be something you are proud of and would use publicly if asked to provide for a speaking engagement, press release or other time sensitive purpose.
 It should also be used so people can more easily recognize you out and about which can be good for networking, sales, partnerships or more.

 What Kind Of Headshot Do I Need